GENERAL - CITY HALL

 Not all residents will receive a City parkway tree replacement due to property space restrictions and/or if the new tree could cause a future visibility obstruction to adjacent; intersections, street signs, utility lines/poles, mailboxes, fire hydrants, or will interfere with other plant material, or corner lots, etc. Additionally, City parkway tree replants cannot be planted in the same location of the removed tree, due to the root system of the old tree.
 Adequate space is needed within the parkway to support the new replant.
 This decision is determined by the City Arborist.

 PLEASE NOTE: Residents must submit a “Requesting a New Tree to Be Planted” form from the City website in order to get on the City’s parkway tree replant list to be eligible for a replant.
-This form and other Forestry Department information can be found on the City website at:
+This form and other Forestry Department information can be found on the Forestry's Page.

 My tree stump has been ground out, but I don’t want to wait for the City to replant a tree.
 May I replant my own parkway tree at my expense?

 My tree stump has been ground out.
 When can I expect a parkway tree replacement(s)?

 Once a City parkway tree has been removed and the resident decides they want a City parkway tree replacement in its place, residents must fill out and return a “Requesting a New Tree to Be Replanted” form in order to get on the City list to be eligible for a replant.
 This form can be found on the City of Joliet website at: cityofjoliet.info/departments/public-works/forestry

 The City ground out my tree stump, but left woodchips in the hole.
 Are they coming back to clean this up?